Hong Kong mainland China driving scheme: Timeline

-Oppositions
+Opposition

 Initial reaction

 On 7 February 2012, the Civic Party launched a signature-collection drive in Wan Chai to see if people were against the new driving scheme.
 In just 90 minutes, over 1,200 signatures were collected in opposition to mainland drivers coming to Hong Kong.
 About 40,000 Facebook users were against the scheme.
 Legislative council member Tam Yiu-chung of the pro-Beijing Democratic Alliance for the Betterment and Progress of Hong Kong is a supporter of the new policy.
 There were plans earlier by the Hong Kong government to control air pollution and reduce car counts in the city.
 This scheme seems to have contradict the government's own plan.

 12 February protest

 On 12 February 2012, about 300 people protested against the scheme.
 Transport secretary Eva Cheng tried to calm the local citizens by saying it was "just a trial scheme".
 This event has been tied to Kong Qingdong's comment about Hong Kong citizens being the British running dog during the Early 2012 Hong Kong protests.